 - Assessing the competence, independence and objectivity of each valuer used by the Group to determine changes in key assumptions used to value the airport assets; - In conjunction with our valuation specialists assessing the changes in key assumptions in the valuations which are judgemental in nature and which have the largest impact on the value of property, plant and equipment.
-This comprised assessing; - underlying cash flows and discount rate used to calculate the dollar per hectare. - changes to the weighted average cost of capital against observable market data; - changes in the cost of buildings and civil assets; and - the future cash flows against approved budgets and historical financial performance. - Comparing the valuation methodologies used by the valuer for the Group, to the valuation methodologies used by other airports within New Zealand for comparability.
+This comprised assessing; - changes to the weighted average cost of capital against observable market data - changes in the cost of buildings and civil assets: - changes in the value of underlying land prices with reference to observable market transactions and relevant indices; and - the future cash flows against approved budgets and historical financial performance. - Comparing the valuation methodologies used by the valuer for the Group, to the valuation methodologies used by other airports within New Zealand for comparability.